tmetsch/pytkgen/README.md

 Some useful Tips
 ----------------

-So since the GUI itself is defined in a XML or JSON file you need to lookup the widgets in your python code to do actual operations on them.
+So since the GUI itself is defined in a JSON file you need to lookup the widgets in your python code to do actual operations on them.
 The gengui module offers some routines which will make your life easy: